-Microfluidic technology has enabled miniaturized microdevices, often called microchips or biochips, to be fabricated for a wide variety of applications.
-These chips have opened a new window of opportunity in various fields including fundamental biology, and chemistry research as well as clinical health and point-of-care applications.
+Microfluidics has enabled miniaturized microdevices, often called microchips or biochips, to be fabricated for a wide variety of applications.
+The microfluidic chips have opened a new window of opportunity in various fields including fundamental biology, and chemistry research as well as clinical health and point-of-care applications.
 Among the health-related applications, circulating tumor cell (CTC) capturing using microfluidic chips can be of significance for diagnostic and liquid biopsy.

 Circulating Tumor Cells (CTCs) are a subgroup of cancer cells that are detached from a primary tumor and shed into the bloodstream.
 A portion of the CTCs can seed in another anatomical site in the body leading to metastasis and death.
 The CTCs are surrogates of the associated tumor and thus bear invaluable information.
 CTCs can be used as a real-time liquid biopsy to give the clinician a good insight into the tumor’s condition omitting the need for invasive approaches.
 Early-stage cancer patients can benefit from early intervention and prognoses using CTCs.
 Additionally, the CTCs can get interrogated to draw the treatment-resistance profile of the tumor.
 They are usually present in the blood-stream at a very low concentration.
 Therefore, the blood sample first needs to be manipulated to enrich the CTCs population.
 Next, the CTCs can be characterized to extract the desired data.

 Conventional methods for enrichment/isolation of CTCs either require expensive instrumentations or suffer from poor efficiencies.
 This imposes challenges for employing CTCs as a form of liquid biopsy.
 Some of the methods rely on epithelial markers that are unreliable due to the epithelial-mesenchymal transition of CTCs.
 Density centrifugation methods are also not highly accurate and lack high sensitivity.
 Microfluidics, however, has opened a window of opportunities for CTC research.
 Microfluidics fabrication processes allow handling of minuscule amount of fluids and showing great promise in cell sorting.
 Microfluidic chips have presented a bright outlook of the future of CTC isolation and characterization.